Bonus sacrifice

 Talk to your Financial Adviser

 Before making any pension contributions, you should check that these won’t take you over your annual allowance – as this could result in a tax charge.
-We recommend seeking advice from a suitably qualified financial advisor before making any decisions.
+We recommend seeking advice from a suitably qualified Financial Adviser before making any decisions.

 Talk to your adviser about your salary and bonus expectations – even if you have already received a bonus this year and paid tax on it, you may still be able to claim back additional relief in your tax return.